-These injustices are intimately connected to the global need for conservation and action on climate change, for us, at the national level.
-Latino communities across the United States are experiencing disproportionate health and economic impacts of poor air quality, extreme heat and aridification, wildfires, drought and other severe effects of the climate crisis.
+These injustices are intimately connected to the local, national, and global need for conservation and action on climate change.
+Latino communities across the United States are experiencing disproportionate health and economic impacts of poor air quality, extreme heat and aridification, wildfires, drought, storms and other severe effects of the climate crisis, in addition to the alarming loss of nature throughout the country.
 With our nation's shifting demographics and Latinos on track to becoming 30% of the U.S. population by 2050, Latinos will continue to experience these severe consequences of a warming planet at a disproportionate rate.